hazelcast/hazelcast/site/docs/api/sources-sinks.md

 ---

-Hazelcast Jet comes out of the box with many different sources and sinks that you can work with, that are also referred to as _connectors_.
+Hazelcast Jet comes out of the box with many different sources and sinks that you can work with, these are also referred to as _connectors_.

 ## Unified File Connector API